openstack-infra/zuul/doc/source/reporters.rst

   set as the commit status on github.
   ``status: 'success'``

+  **status-url**
+  String value for a link url to set in the github status.
+Defaults to the zuul server status_url, or the empty string if that is unset.

   **comment**
   Boolean value (``true`` or ``false``) that determines if the reporter should add a comment to the pipeline status to the github pull request.
 Defaults